AITA for Trusting GPS Over Tradition on a Road Trip

 Both my husband and John were adamant that we should turn left instead.
 I followed the GPS, which led to a heated argument.

 We eventually pulled over to check, and it turned out that the GPS was correct, causing me frustration at being dismissed without reason.
-I stayed annoyed throughout the trip, feeling like my judgment was undervalued.
+I remained annoyed throughout the trip, feeling like my judgment was undervalued.

 For background, I value efficiency and trust technology, but my husband and John prefer traditional navigation methods.
 The argument reflected deeper communication issues within our dynamics.